Additive Grothendieck pretopologies and presentations of tensor categories: Introduction

 We prove that each additive pretopology yields an additive topology and that every additive topology comes from some additive pretopology.
 Furthermore, sheaves with respect to the topology correspond precisely to additive functors $F:\ba^{\op}\to\Ab$ for which

 is exact for all sequences in the pretopology.

-For the specific case of additive topologies which are both noetherian and subcanonical (as defined below) on a category $\ba$ which moreover is additive, our theory essentially recovers the theory of `ind-classes' as developed by Sch\"appi in \cite{Sch1, Sch2}.
+For the specific case of additive topologies which are both noetherian and subcanonical (see Definitions~\ref{DefNoe} and~\ref{defsub}) on a category $\ba$ which moreover is additive, our theory essentially recovers the theory of `ind-classes' as developed by Sch\"appi in \cite{Sch1, Sch2}.
 Our theory is directly inspired by the latter, and this is in particular the case for many of the techniques in Section~\ref{SecSheaves}.

 Part of the motivation for the above constructions comes from the theory of tensor categories, in the sense of \cite{Del90, EGNO}, more specifically the theory of abelian envelopes, see \cite{EHS, AbEnv} and references therein.
-We investigate in which ways one can present a tensor category (or more precisely its ind-completion) via a generating rigid monoidal category and a monoidal Grothendieck topology.
+We investigate in which ways one can present a tensor category (or more precisely its ind-completion) via a generating rigid monoidal category and a monoidal (additive) Grothendieck topology.
 Using the above techniques we can reduce this to a manageable set of topologies and show that they come with strong universal properties, which will be crucial for applications in work in preparation.
 The main results here are Corollary~\ref{CorLow}, which significantly generalises \cite[Theorem~9.2.2]{EHS}, and Theorem~\ref{Thm3case}.